ShujiaHuang/qmplot/README.rst

-Note: You can only modify the plots throught ``qmplot`` commandline options which whill be a big limitation when you want to make more change.
+Note: You can only modify the plots throught ``qmplot`` commandline options which is a big limitation when you want to make more change.

 2. Python package